2013 Pacific typhoon season: Tropical Depression 27W

 Early on October 17, a tropical depression developed about 900 km northeast of Guam.
 The system gradually developed further within an area of moderate windshear that was off-set by an outflow mechanism, and early on October 19, the JTWC designated it as Tropical Depression 27W.
 During that day, the system moved northeastwards within an area of strong wind shear, along the southwestern edge of the subtropical ridge.
 The JTWC issued their final advisory on the system early on October 20, after convection diminished.
 The system was last noted by the JMA on October 23 southeast of Tokyo, Japan.

 Typhoon Lekima

-Early on October 19, 2013, the JMA reported that a tropical depression had developed, within an area of strong vertical windshear, about 730 km to the northeast of the Micronesian island of Pohnpei.
-Due to an increase in convection and a consolidating low level circulation centre, the JTWC issued a Tropical Cyclone Formation Alert on the system later that day.
-On October 20, the JTWC initiated advisories on the system later that day, while the JMA upgraded the system into Tropical Storm Lekima at 1800 UTC after it had developed into a tropical storm.
-The next day, the JMA reported that Lekima had become a severe tropical storm, while the JTWC reported that the system had become a typhoon.
+Early on October 19, the Japan Meteorological Agency (JMA) reported that a tropical depression had developed, within an area of strong vertical windshear, about 730 km to the northeast of the Micronesian island of Pohnpei.
+During that day as the system moved slowly westwards, upper level divergence helped to offset the vertical windshear and enhanced the atmospheric convection surrounding the system.
+As a result of this increase in convection and a consolidating low level circulation centre, the United States Joint Typhoon Warning Center issued a tropical cyclone formation alert on the system later that day.
+During October 20, the system continued to develop as it moved around the outer edge of a low level reflection of the subtropical ridge of high pressure.
+Later that day the JTWC initiated advisories on the system and designated it as Tropical Depression 22W, before the JMA named the system Lekima at 1800 UTC after it had developed into a tropical storm.
+Early on October 21, JMA upgraded Lekima to a severe tropical storm.
+Although a weak trough east of the cyclone was causing subsidence, vigorous eastward and equatorward outflow were helping sustain the convection.
+Late on the same day, JTWC upgraded Lekima to a typhoon.